Product

 For example, RMM pricing typically follows the per-endpoint or per-technician structure.
 Meanwhile, other IT management tools charge per user or license (with fixed endpoints included).

 However, look beyond just the upfront cost.
-You must check if the software comes with free customer support, updates, and other additional services without extra fees.
+Check if the software comes with free customer support, updates, and other additional services without extra fees.

 Transparent pricing is important to ensure you're only paying for what you need.

-Your organization will eventually grow, so you must plan ahead.
+Your organization will eventually grow, so you should plan ahead.
 Check if the tool can scale as your company or client base expands.

 Your small business might not need enterprise-level tools now, but choosing a scalable platform ensures you won’t outgrow it in a year.

-You must review if the platform can handle more users, devices, or locations without affecting performance.
+You can review whether the platform can handle more users, devices, or locations without affecting performance.

 When you encounter issues with the software, your main point of contact is the vendor.
 It's important to consider the support they offer before making a decision.